 Tianying Jiuzhou provides Internet music products on our PC websites, mobile applications, mobile websites and third-party platform accounts.
 As of the date of this annual report, Tianying Jiuzhou has been granted an Online Culture Operating Permit with a permitted scope including the operation of online music, art and entertainment products, art products, play performance, animation products, organization of exhibition or race of the online cultural products and performances.
-The Network Publication Service License of Tianying Jiuzhou has expired, and Tianying Jiuzhou is in the process of applying for renewal of such license.
-There is uncertainty as to whether Tianying Jiuzhou will be able to renew such license.
+Tianying Jiuzhou has renewed its Network Publication Service License, which will expire on December 4, 2028.